Time-of-Use Rates

 This rate plan benefits households who can lower their energy usage between 5 p.m. and 8 p.m.
 For example, if you stay up late, try using major appliances like your dishwasher after 8 p.m.

-TOU PRIME is for households with electric vehicle or plug-in hybrid vehicles, a residential battery, or an electric heat pump system for water or space heating.
+TOU-D-PRIME is for customers with an electric vehicle or plug-in hybrid, residential battery or electric heat pump system for water or space heating.
 This rate is only available for customers who can attest to ownership of certain clean energy technologies.
 TOU PRIME does not qualify for bill protection.

 • Run your dishwasher, washer and dryer in the morning, early afternoon, or after 9 p.m.